-- A. In order to minimize flood damage in new subdivisions and to prevent increased flood hazards to existing buildings caused by filling in portions of the existing floodway, the Commission shall require that portions of proposed subdivisions within the flood-prone areas conform to all applicable Town regulations and ordinances involving flood control. - B. In all flood-prone areas the following requirements shall apply: - (1) All subdivision proposals shall be consistent with the need to minimize flood damage. - (2) All subdivision proposals shall have public utilities and facilities such as sewer, gas, electrical and water systems located and constructed to minimize flood damage. - (3) All subdivision proposals shall have adequate drainage provided to reduce exposure to flood hazards. - (4) Base flood elevation data shall be provided for subdivision proposals and other proposed developments containing more than five acres.
+- A. In order to minimize flood damage in new subdivisions and to prevent increased flood hazards to existing buildings caused by filling in portions of the existing floodway, the Commission shall require that portions of proposed subdivisions - 6.
+Editor's Note: See Connecticut General Statutes Section 22a-314 et seq.

+within the flood-prone areas conform to all applicable town regulations and ordinances involving flood control.

+- B. In all flood-prone areas the following requirements shall apply: - (1) All subdivision proposals shall be consistent with the need to minimize flood damage. - (2) All subdivision proposals shall have public utilities and facilities such as sewer, gas, electrical and water systems located and constructed to minimize flood damage. - (3) All subdivision proposals shall have adequate drainage provided to reduce exposure to flood hazards. - (4) Base flood elevation data shall be provided for subdivision proposals and other proposed developments containing more than five acres. - C. The Commission shall not approve any application for subdivision that would result in the creation of lots whose development would require the placement of fill, structures or buildings in any portion of a floodway.